-VT Downing Unique Opportunities Fund

-Investment Objective & Policy:

-The investment objective of the Fund is to achieve capital growth and income over the long term (5 + years).
+VT Downing Unique Opportunities Fund Type of Scheme: UCITS scheme Investment Manager: Downing LLP PRN: 921281 Investment Objective & Policy: The investment objective of the Fund is to achieve capital growth and income over the long term (5 + years).
 The Fund seeks to achieve its investment objective by investing at least 80% in equities listed on UK markets (including the London Stock Exchange, AIM and the ICAP Securities and Derivatives Exchange (ISDX)).
 The Investment Manager will be seeking to invest in equities which it considers to have a unique outlook and opportunity for growth.
 The Investment Manager will be looking for the Fund to invest in companies which have clearly identifiable characteristics to protect them against the entry of competitors (which are expected to enable such companies to produce an above average return on equity).
-The unique characteristics sought include:

-- having intangible assets e.g. brands, patents or regulatory licences; - having cost advantages stemming from process, location, scale or access to a unique asset; - being the leading network in a business segment; and/or - there being high switching costs which generate high customer retention rates.
+The unique characteristics sought include: having intangible assets e.g. brands, patents or regulatory licences; having cost advantages stemming from process, location, scale or access to a unique asset; being the leading network in a business segment; and/or there being high switching costs which generate high customer retention rates.
 Such businesses are highly likely to be the only UK listed company in their industry or one of very few and possessing a distinctive corporate strategy and so are considered 'unique opportunities'.
 The Fund may also invest in other equities, fixed income, money market instruments, deposits, warrants, cash and near cash.
 The Fund will aim to hold a portfolio of between 25-40 investments.
 The Fund will be actively managed.
 Save as noted above (with a focus on UK listed investments), the Fund will not have any particular, industry or economic sector focus and as such weightings in these may vary as required.

 Derivatives: The Fund may hold derivatives for Efficient Portfolio Management purposes (including hedging).
 It is not intended that the use of derivatives for EPM purposes will increase the risk profile of the Fund.

-Performance Comparator:

-The Fund is not managed to or constrained by a benchmark, and nor does the ACD use a benchmark in order to assess performance.
+Performance The Fund is not managed to or constrained by a benchmark, and nor Comparator: does the ACD use a benchmark in order to assess performance.
 However, many funds sold in the UK are grouped into sectors by the Investment Association (the "IA") (the trade body that represents UK investment managers), to help investors to compare funds with broadly similar characteristics.
 In order to assess the Fund's performance, investors may find it useful to compare the Fund against the performance of the IA UK All Companies Sector Index, which serves as a method of comparing the Fund's performance with other funds which have broadly similar characteristics.

+Accounting date: Final: 30 June

 Interim: 31 December

+Income Final: By 31 August

 distribution/allocation Interim: By last day of February

+dates:

+Shares Classes: Class A (Accumulation)

+Sildies Classes.
+Class A (Accumulation) Class A (Income)

+Initial charge: Nil

+Redemption Charge: Nil

+Switching Charge: Nil

-Annual Management £30,0004 per annum plus Charge: Class A -0.75% per annum the above percentages being percentages of the Net Asset Value of the
+Annual Management £63,269.534 per annum plus

+Charge: Class A -0.75% per annum

-EH10310050.2 76
+-

-4 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 January each year (from 1 January 2021)).
+4 The fixed element of the fee shall rise annually in line with the rate of inflation (calculated in accordance with the Consumer Prices Index) on 1 January each year (from 1 January 2025)).
 In the event of negative inflation, this fee will remain unchanged.